 Sigmoid curves in scientific applications

 Besides being fundamental to logistic regression, sigmoid curves are used in a variety of applications.
 In biology, they can be used to describe the growth of an organism, that starts slowly, then has a rapid phase, followed by a smooth tapering off as the final size is reached.
-Sigmoid can also be used to describe population growth, which has a similar trajectory, increasing rapidly but then slowing as the carrying capacity of the environment is reached.
+Sigmoids can also be used to describe population growth, which has a similar trajectory, increasing rapidly but then slowing as the carrying capacity of the environment is reached.

 Why is Logistic Regression Considered a Linear Model?

 We mentioned previously that logistic regression is considered a linear model, while we were exploring whether the relationship between features and response resembled a linear relationship.
-Recall that we plotted a groupby/mean analysis for the EDUCATION feature in Chapter 1, Data Exploration and Cleaning as well as for the PAY_1 feature in this chapter, to see whether the default rates across values of these features exhibited a linear trend.
+Recall that we plotted a groupby/mean of the EDUCATION feature in Chapter 1, Data Exploration and Cleaning as well as for the PAY_1 feature in this chapter, to see whether the default rates across values of these features exhibited a linear trend.
 While this is a good way to get a quick approximation of how "linear or not" these features may be, here we formalize the notion of why logistic regression is a linear model.

 A model is considered linear if the transformation of features that is used to calculate the prediction is a linear combination of the features.
 The possibilities for a linear combination are that each feature can be multiplied by a numerical constant, these terms can be added together, and an additional constant can be added.
 For example, in a simple model with two features, X1 and X2, a linear combination would take the form: